disler/diffbro/README.md

     - `diffbro --chill --only .py .js`
   - '*I'm about to ship production, mission critical UI code, I need a hardcore review on my FE code*'
     - `diffbro --chad --model gpt-4 --only .js .jsx .tsx .vue`
-  - '*I'm about to a fullstack app and need a comprehensive mid level review on all my code excluding .tsx files.*'
+  - '*I'm about to a fullstack app and need a comprehensive mid level review on all my code excluding .tsx files*'
     - `diffbro --mid --model gpt-4 --ignore .tsx`
   - '*I want legit reviews all the time*'
-    - Create a bash alias
+    - Throw this line into your .bashrc or .bash_profile
       - `alias dbro='diffbro --chad --model gpt-4'`

 ## Setup

-- Install or switch to [Python 3.10+](https://www.python.org/downloads/)
+- Install or switch to [Python 3.7.1+](https://www.python.org/downloads/)
   - Check your python version
     - `python --version`